Your people already publish what AI builds. The only question is whether you govern it.

 We give you the audit trail and export that GDPR and emerging AI oversight expect.
 We do not claim a certified compliance mapping.
 The evidence is yours to use inside your framework.

 Leak-detection records viewer IP and User-Agent to flag exfiltration.
 That personal data is deleted automatically after 30 days.
-The platform is in open beta and free during beta, with advance notice before billing begins.
+The platform is in early access and free during early access, with advance notice before billing begins.

 Bring AI publishing inside your perimeter.